Restaurant doors in Portugal have either "puxar" or "empurrar" on them.

 e ao acender a palavra "EXIT", não hesitem, pulem!

 When comparing Spanish empujar and Portuguese expuxar, note that modern Spanish j used to be written x too, and sounded like English sh.
 That is how Sherry derives from Xerez, now written Jerez (de la Frontera), and why French Don Quichote is Don Quixote in the Spanish of his time, or Don Quijote in modern Spanish.
 Compare also Mexico, which is written Méjico in Spain, but México in Mexico.
-(That name itself comes from a local language, not from Old-Spanish).
+(That name itself comes from a local language, not from Old-Spanish.)

-in this x usage.
-They use x (in one of two possible orthographic standards)
+Galicians are very drastic in this x usage.
+They use x (in one of two possible orthographic standards) everywhere where corresponding Spanish (Castilian) and Portuguese words have j, or g before e or i.
+They pronounce it [S].

-the name Jesus is not protected from this high degree of exiness,
+So the month of July is Xullo in Galician, and even the name Jesus is not protected from this high degree of exiness, as these pictures of Rua Bo Xesús, taken in Lugo show:

-Note that "street" is "rua" here in Galiza, as in Portuguese, and cognate with French "rue", ¡y no se llama "calle" como en Español!
+Note that ‘street’ is ‘rua’ here in Galiza, as in Portuguese, and cognate with French ‘rue’, ¡y no se llama ‘calle’ como en Español!